olejorga/otto-throttle/README.md

 ## Requirements
 - X-Plane 11.xx or X-Plane 12.xx
-- Compiled for Windows, Linux* and macOS*
+- Compiled for Windows and Linux* (x86)
-  - Also available as FlyWithLua script
+  - Also available as FlyWithLua script for ARM and macOS users

 **Not tested on these OSs.*